 - Special consideration given to students during university holidays, breaks and final exam periods

-- USC Health Sciences Campus – Norris Harlyne Cancer Research Tower & USC Institute for Global Health offices at the Soto Building.
+- USC Health Sciences Campus – Norris Harlyne Cancer Research Tower & USC Institute on Inequalities in Global Health offices at the Soto Building.

 - Please note this experience is unpaid but the funded trip will cover all costs related to travel including flight, accommodations, ground transportation, visas and related expenses.